 What to Wear to Your Photo Session

-This is such an important question because outfits can make or break photos, not to mention it's one of the question I get the MOST.
-I want clients to LOVE what they are wearing during the photo shoot because it will make them more likely to fall in love with their finished photo gallery.
+This is such an important question because outfits can make or break photos, not to mention it's one of the questions I get the MOST.
+I want clients to LOVE what they are wearing during the photoshoot because it will make them more likely to fall in love with their finished photo gallery.

 What to wear for professional photos can be a ton of pressure but there's simple components you can think about when planning outfits that really narrow down the perfect look.
 It's challenging for me, as a photographer, to tell clients a list of "yes and no's" when explaining what wear but here's criteria your outfit(s)should meet: